Urbine/PostWizardX3/README.md

 - A **reference implementation** for similar automation systems
 - A **learning resource** for complex workflow orchestration
-- A **proof of concept** demonstrating architectural and integration patterns
+- A **production-grade system** demonstrating architectural and integration patterns
-- A **foundation** for experimentation or selective reuse
+- A **foundation** for experimentation or adaptation

 ---

 ## TL;DR

-- 🔬 Proof of concept, not a product
+- 🏛️ Archived project, not currently maintained
-- 🧠 Demonstrates automation + ML-driven publishing
+- 🧠 Complete automation + ML-driven publishing system
 - 🧩 Modular, bot-based architecture
-- 🧪 Best used as a reference or experimentation base
+- ⚠️ Requires updates for production use
 - ❌ No guaranteed maintenance

 ---